 What to do In Ukrainian Village Chicago

-Have you heard of Chicagoland’s Ukrainian Village?
+Are you visiting Chicago's Ukrainian Village?
 It’s a neighborhood that feels more like a European community.
 From a historical perspective, it’s a location where Ukrainian immigrants settled after coming to the United States to pursue the American Dream.
 Today, it’s an area that houses plenty of opportunities, events, shopping opportunities and dining pleasures.

 If you have never been to Ukrainian Village, or you haven’t visited in a while, it’s time to go.
+ServiceMaster is located just 10 minutes from the historic neighborhood so we have the inside scoop on the locals favorite spots.
 Be sure to bring your appetite and sense of wonder as you traverse this unique part of Chicago.

 Visit the Religious Landmarks

 The original settlers of Ukrainian Village were fierce in their faith, and that steadfastness is reflected in the architecture of the religious landmarks.

 Start your journey at St. Nicholas Ukrainian Catholic Cathedral.
 It was built to look like Saint Sophia’s Cathedral located in Kiev, Russia, and it’s a spectacular testament to fine engineering.

 Next, head to Sts.
 Volodymyr and Olha Ukrainian Catholic Parish.
 Prepare to be inspired by its golden dome and eastern architectural engineering feats.
 Known for its gorgeous mosaics, it’s a definite must-see when you come to Ukrainian Village.

 Another landmark is the Saint Volodymyr Ukrainian Orthodox Cathedral, which has a more modern look, but it’s no less spectacular than other houses of worship in this tight-knit community.